 The integration of technology into flexible spaces helps keep students engaged.
 When applied properly, technology such as computers, mobile devices, and digital displays can complement the curriculum by assisting students as they gather information and share content.
 Utilizing intuitive AV equipment, teachers can take advantage of video and audio conference systems to supplement instruction with recorded lessons and demonstrations.
 These collaborative tools also facilitate viewing of a specific lesson multiple times or at a later point in time.
 This encourages students to become self-directed learners and leads to becoming lifelong learners, a trait that makes them stronger leaders.

-Changing the Classroom Culture
+Redefining the Classroom Culture